 At morning break, students can expect to see a range of wraps, filled baguettes and bloomer bread sandwiches accompanied by fresh fruit and homemade yoghurt.

 There is always a wide variety of options for lunch service including a variety of freshly prepared main meals and tasty vegetarian alternatives, with a range of hot and chilled grab and go products, and our extensive street food offer.
 We offer several combinations of our ‘meal deals’.

 Sixth Form students will be able to experience a separate Sixth Form café offer during first lunch break, serving a variety of hot and cold food, coffee, hot chocolate and cold drinks.

-Details on allergens can be found on Pabulum’s website.
+Details on allergens can be found on Harrison's website.

 Allergy Aware School

-In our allergy awareness, we strive to be a NUT FREE school community.
+In our allergy awareness, we strive to be a Nut Free Allergy Aware School community.
 We ask that nuts and nut products (e.g. peanut butter) are not consumed on school premises or grounds.
 They also must not be brought in or sent to school because of allergy concerns for our school community; please check food labels carefully and support us in this mission.
 Children are not allowed to share food items for this same reason.